 Aarhus pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Aarhus is medium; grass is medium; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress increasing, grass increasing.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Aarhus is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - grass remains medium.
+Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app